beckybp/fe-nc-games/README.md

 NC Games is a website where users can rate and review games.

-NC Games displays game reviews which are divided into categories that can be selected to filter the review results.
+NC Games displays a list of game reviews.
 Once selected, each review can be upvoted or downvoted using the API.
 A user can add comments to each review.

 ## Back-end